 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

 Knockout designs are where you combine two different designs into one.
-You can use an image to form parts of the text like this….
+You can knockout an image to form parts of the text like this….

-Or you can knockout part of the text and place text in the text like this.
+Or you can knockout text and place text inside of different text like this.

 So let’s get to it.